How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 - Workflow for deletion requests

-- Identify all data locations including reports, attached files
+- Identify all data locations including reports and attached files

 - Maintain deletion audit logs for compliance evidence